virtual-zarr/virtual-tiff/README.md

 2. Setup virtual env using uv: `uv sync`
 3. Start a shell in the virtual environment: `uv run --all-groups zsh` (all-groups includes all the development dependencies in the virtual environment)

+Optionally:

+- Download all test files using `uv run --all-groups python tests/conftest.py`
+- Run the test suite using `uv run --all-groups pytest` WARNING: Many will fail due to incomplete status of the implementation

 ## License

 `virtual-tiff` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.